SeanHollen/How-Java-Is-Verbose/README.md

 # Update the value of variable-length-list
 my_list[index] = element
 ```

+Of course, Java uses indexers for arrays.
+Java programmers know how to use indexers, because they exist in the language, but exclusively for that one data structure.
+Other data structures (ArrayLists, HashMaps, LinkedLists, etc.) cannot use them.

 I use Python in the that example, but C# allows you to access the value of ArrayLists with almost the same syntax.
 This is how you set up an "indexer" in C#, allowing you to access items through [square brackets]: